warp-contracts/gateway/README.md

 Parameters:

-1. `type` [optional] - filter records by contract type.
+1. `contractType` [optional] - filter records by contract type.
 If not set, all types of contracts are returned.
    1. `pst`
    2. `other`
+2. `sourceType` [optional] - filter records by contract source type.
+If not set, all contracts are returned.
+   1. `application/wasm`
+   2. `application/javascript`
-2. `page` [optional] - page, e.g.: `gateway/contracts?page=3`.
+3. `page` [optional] - page, e.g.: `gateway/contracts?page=3`.
 If not set, first page is returned by default.
-3. `limit` [optional] - amount of interactions per single page
+4. `limit` [optional] - amount of interactions per single page

 Response: